mindspore-ai/docs/tutorials/source_en/use/multi_platform_inference.md

 > Open Neural Network Exchange (ONNX) is an open file format designed for machine learning.
 It is used to store trained models.
 It enables different AI frameworks (such as PyTorch and MXNet) to store model data in the same format and interact with each other.
 For details, visit the ONNX official website <https://onnx.ai/>.

-> Graph Engine Intermediate Representation (GEIR) is an open file format defined by Huawei for machine learning and can better adapt to the Ascend AI processor.
+> Ascend Intermediate Representation (AIR) is an open file format defined by Huawei for machine learning and can better adapt to the Ascend AI processor.
 It is similar to ONNX.

 > Ascend Computer Language (ACL) provides C++ API libraries for users to develop deep neural network applications, including device management, context management, stream management, memory management, model loading and execution, operator loading and execution, and media data processing.
 It matches the Ascend AI processor and enables hardware running management and resource management.